Se habla español

 Conclusion

 Trump’s proposed mass deportation plan raises serious legal, humanitarian, and logistical concerns.
-While millions could be targeted, actual removal numbers depend on court decisions, available resources, and community resistance.
+Millions of people could be targeted.
+However, actual deportation numbers would depend on court rulings, available resources, and community resistance.

-For immigrant communities in California, New York, and other states, understanding how these policies may unfold is essential.
-Legal support is critical, and individuals at risk should seek help from a qualified attorney.
+For immigrant communities in California, New York, and across the country, understanding how these policies could unfold is critical.
+Access to legal support is essential.
+Individuals who may be at risk should seek guidance as early as possible.

 The experienced immigration lawyers at Aftalion Law Group can assist with deportation defense and help you explore available legal protections.
 Contact Aftalion Law Group today for professional guidance and a free case evaluation.